 - It goes with EVERYTHING!

-Puree the sauce until it’s chunky.
+Puree or blend the mixture until it’s chunky.

 This is the perfect chunky texture you need to look for!

-At that point you’ll pour the sauce into a mason jar and pour olive oil on the surface just to cover it.
+At that point you’ll pour the sauce into a mason glass jar and pour olive oil on the surface just to cover it.
 That should be probably around 1 1/2 tablespoons.

 And you’re done!